MozillaFoundation/mozfest-plaza/content/emergent-info/en.md

 Submit a new idea or high five an existing one.
 When multiple people share your interest, a session can emerge.

-Leave your username of the [MozFest Slack](https://www.mozillafestival.org/en/slack/) and you will be contacted to turn your idea into a session on the emergent schedule!
+Leave your [MozFest Slack](https://www.mozillafestival.org/en/slack/) username and you will be contacted to turn your idea into a session on the emergent schedule!

 Happy sharing!